sachdevarobin/sachdevarobin.github.io/_posts/2021-05-13-art of doing nothing.md

 > PS : I keep on asking people - Bhai koi movie batade.

 So, I tried a new thing to call people who were close to me during college but we've not talked for the past 6 - 7 months (nahi nahi ladayi nahi huyi thi hamari).
 This was the best thing I thought of doing to keep the closer ones close.
-The call could be from 30 seconds to 60 minutes. but to me my surprise I called 5 people and the average time was 40 minutes (haan baba I used phone but not to use social media) and after that had some talk with my brother.
+The call could be from 30 seconds to 60 minutes. but to my surprise I called 5 people and the average time was 40 minutes (haan bro I used phone but not to use social media) and after that had some talk with my brother.
 It felt great to do so.

 >Okay he added few lines to my blog - I love my bade bhaiya, he is the bessssteeessttt bhaiya. thanks for adopting me. love youuuuuuuuuuu.

- So, yeah staying free is also an art especially for our generation.
-Do give it a try, you surely gonna love it.
+**So, yeah staying free is also an art especially for our generation.
+Do give it a try, you surely gonna love it.**

 [1]: http://jekyllrb.com/docs/frontmatter/
 [2]: http://fortawesome.github.io/Font-Awesome/